Ayushi22137/Mind-Sauna_Mental-Health-Guru/README.md

 •	Frontend work was performed by Lakshya.
 Our ML model is deployed to production using FLASK as an API.
 In order to get user input and then render your predictions as output, we needed a web-page structure and some aesthetics for better user experience.
 He integrated HTMM/CSS with Python by Flask.
 HTML is used to provide base structure and CSS gave aesthetics to it.
 He has written the code creating 6 HTML files in template folder i.e. “index.html”, “link.html”, “error.html”, “result.html”, “sentiment.html” and “tweetresult.html”.
 We have communicated with html files from our server.py file  which is heart of the project and links to our other files.

+## Accomplishments that we're proud of
+We were able to create a functional website with the visual we intended.
+We are very proud of our product at the end.

+## What we learned
+*We learned new technology like flask and one of the most exciting fields in AI i.e. Natural Language Processing (NLP).
+*By working closely at a team, we can achieve new goals in a short amount of time.